PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

 \paragraph{Results}

-Figure~\ref{fig:bd_cifar10_ember}~(a)~and~(b) show the comparison between \technique and BagFlip on CIFAR10 and EMBER. \textbf{\technique achieves significantly higher certified accuracy than BagFlip across all modification amounts $\assumeradii$ and the similar normal accuracy as BagFlip for both datasets.}
+Figure~\ref{fig:bd_cifar10_ember} shows the comparison between \technique and BagFlip on CIFAR10, EMBER, and MNIST. \textbf{\technique achieves significantly higher certified accuracy than BagFlip across all modification amounts $\assumeradii$ and normal accuracy similar to BagFlip for all datasets.}

-BagFlip performs poorly on CIFAR10 and EMBER because these two datasets cannot tolerate the high level of noise that the BagFlip algorithm adds to the training data.
-Specifically, BagFlip can add 20\% noise to the training data of MNIST, i.e., a feature (pixel) in a training example will be flipped to another value with 20\% probability.
-However, for CIFAR10 and EMBER, this probability has to be decreased to 5\% to maintain normal accuracy.
+BagFlip performs poorly on CIFAR10 and EMBER because these two datasets cannot tolerate the high level of noise that the BagFlip algorithm adds to the training data. \yhmodify{}{A high level of noise is crucial to establish meaningful bounds by BagFlip.} For example, BagFlip can add 20\% noise to the training data of MNIST, i.e., a feature (pixel) in a training example will be flipped to another value with 20\% probability. \yhmodify{However, for CIFAR10 and EMBER, this probability has to be decreased to 5\% to maintain normal accuracy.}{ However, for CIFAR10 and EMBER, BagFlip has to reduce this probability to 5\% to maintain normal accuracy, resulting in a low certified accuracy. }